turtlesec-no/turtlesec-no.github.io/_posts/2020-11-23-insecure-cpp.md

 ## (In)Security in C++

+Training aimed at providing a foundation for C++ programmers in security for native applications.
 This training can be done as a 4-day or a 2-day training.

 ### Secure Coding Practices in C++